-Feeling that the tales of real modern families are seldom told in the theatre, Liz O’Neill has developed a performance project with some fearless writers.
+Feeling that the tales of real modern families are seldom told in the theatre, Liz O’Neill Artistic Director and CEO of Z-arts has developed a performance project with some fearless writers.

 This is what Family Matters is all about.
 It’s a research project in collaboration with fearless writers from unconventional families into what constitutes ‘family’ in modern society.
 As the artistic director of a venue that specialises in family arts experiences, I welcome many brilliant, innovative theatre companies who put children’s education and fostering a lifelong love of performance at their hearts.
 It helps me to keep the faith that theatre has what it takes to adapt to the changing dynamics in society.
 But, being honest with ourselves, can we say that the industry caters as well for gay parents, children raised by their grandparents and siblings with different biological parents?
 Are they likely to leave a performance and say “That was for me”?
 Arts Council England’s Taking Part survey told of declining participation in theatre and dance among young children, especially from ethnic minority backgrounds, so something is not right.